petzval/btferret/README.md

 reads/writes a characteristic, or disconnects, a callback function is called, and this can be used to trigger code execution by the server, allowing the server to be controlled by the LE client.
 The characteristics are defined in the [devices file](#3-3-devices-file).
+There are two ways of triggering actions locally in the server: a timer and a key press.
 A timer may be specified that calls the callback function at regular intervals.
+If keys\_to\_callback(KEY\_ON,0) is called before le\_server(), key presses are sent to the callback function.
+If keys are not enabled, an x key press stops the server.
+If they are, ESC stops the server.

 The connecting device may be another Pi acting as an LE client, or a phone app such as [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).